An Entanglement Monotone from the Contextual Fraction: Conclusion

 \section{Conclusion}

-We have compared entanglement entropy with the contextual fraction and proved for any number of qubits that contextual states must be entangled.
+We have compared entanglement entropy with the contextual fraction and proved \TC{that multipartite states contextual under local measurements} must be entangled.
 Since contextuality is necessary for quantum speedup the implication is that so is entanglement.
 This agrees with Jozsa \& Linden \cite{Jozsa2003}, who showed that some nonzero entanglement is necessary for exponential quantum speedup.

-We have also developed an algorithm to specify a distinguished contextuality fraction for any 2-qubit state, which enjoys the property that it grows monotonically with the entanglement entropy.
-This suggests that a large quantity of entanglement is necessary, e.g., in the MBQC paradigm.
-This framework brings together two separate hierarchies, entanglement and contextuality, into a single picture.
+We have also developed \TC{the notion of quarter-turn contextual fraction (QTCF)} for any 2-qubit state \TC{and showed that it is an entanglement monotone.} This suggests that a large quantity of entanglement is necessary, e.g., in measurement-based quantum computing. \TC{The QTCF} brings together two separate hierarchies, entanglement and contextuality, into a single picture. \TC{Lastly, we have found an upper bound for the minimum entanglement entropy a 2-qubit state needs for contextuality with respect to some Bell scenario.
+We do not know if this bound is sharp; it would be interesting future work to try tightening this bound.
+The quarter-turn scenario and thus the QTCF generalise naturally to \num{>2}-qubit states via higher-order singular value decomposition.
+Another avenue of further investigation would be to compare this generalised QTCF with \num{>2}-qubit entanglement measures. }

-We are grateful to Samson Abramsky and Carmen Constantin for useful discussions.
-TC would like to express his gratitude to the Oxford Physics Department for the award of the Gibbs Prize for the Best MPhys Research Project in 2022, on which this work is based.
+We are grateful to Samson Abramsky and Carmen Constantin for useful discussions. \AC{We also thank the anonymous referees for valuable comments and suggestions, which have contributed to clarifying and improving the manuscript.} TC would like to express his gratitude to the Oxford Physics Department for the award of the Gibbs Prize for the Best MPhys Research Project in 2022, on which this work is based.
 AC's research is supported by a Royal Society Dorothy Hodgkin Fellowship.